 Prevention and Intervention Plan 6.3.2 1) Describe a whole-child model for meeting students needs related to health, safety, engagement, personalized learning and prepared for success.
-2) Describe the school's multi-tiered educational services policy, plan and procedures to provide early detection and intervention for your at-risk (NOT identified special education students) experiencing academic and/or behavior problems, and address the needs of ALL students (i.e. limited English proficient, gifted, Third Grade Reading Guarantee, homeless, lowest achieving 20%).

-The school will implement a strong Response to Intervention (RtI) process for students who are achieving below grade level.
-Research-based interventions, a philosophy advocating an educational process of continuous reflection, rethinking, and restructuring of strategies, will be afforded to students.
-The school will have a solid RtI School-Based Leadership Team to apply a progressive change system utilizing consensus building, infrastructure development, and implementation.
-The RtI School-Based Leadership Team will be a model of consensus building, utilizing participation from all levels of its system.
-The system will revolve around the study and optimization of the interactions of curriculum, instruction, students, and learning environments.
+2) Describe the school's multi-tiered educational services policy, plan and procedures to provide early detection and intervention for your at-risk (NOT identified special education students) experiencing academic and/or behavior problems, and address the needs of ALL students (i.e. limited English proficient, gifted, Third Grade Reading Guarantee, homeless, lowest achieving 20%). interventions, a philosophy afforded to students.
+The s consensus building, infrasti advocatir chool will ructure de on from a Response to Intervention (RtI) process for students who are achieving below grade level.
+Research-based ong an educational process of continuous reflection, rethinking, and restructuring of strategies, will be have a solid RtI School-Based Leadership Team to apply a progressive change system utilizing evelopment, and implementation.
+The RtI School-Based Leadership Team will be a model of consensus II levels of its system.
+The system will revolve around the study and optimization of the interactions of d learning environments.